top of page

 true

 'true' means, that the olives are biological grown.
+No chemicals are used during the grow of the olives.

 Early harvest